-Are you struggling between installing a window treatments or window films, this article is for you.
+Are you struggling to decide between installing a window treatment or window film, this article is for you.
 While some of the choice might come down to personal preference, you should compare each product with regard to energy efficiency, glare reduction, UV protection, privacy and safety and security.
-This article was written to help you make an informed decision that will benefit you in the long run.
+This article was written to help you make an informed decision regarding window treatments and window film that will benefit you in the long run.

 Solar Heat Gain